Definition of External Conflict

-There are different types of external conflicts found in stories among which the most common are:
+There are different types of external conflict found in stories.
+The most common are:

 Character vs. Character

-This type of conflict occurs when a character struggles against other characters in the story, for instance in Harry Potter series.
-Harry engages himself in a battle against Harry Lord Voldemort.
+This type of conflict occurs when a character struggles against other characters in the story, for instance in the Harry Potter series.
+Harry engages in a battle against Lord Voldemort.

 Character vs. Society